downlinko/downlinko.github.io/_posts/development/git/2018-09-08-download-install-git-windows.md

 <img src="{{ site.url }}/assets/images/posts/development/git/git-installer-select-components.png" alt="git installer select components">

 Some Git commands will launch a text editor to prompt for further input.
-You can use the dropdown select the editor you would like Git to use.
+You can use the drop-down select the editor you would like Git to use.

 > Note that you can always [change the default text editor Git uses](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup#_your_editor){:target="_blank"} at a later point.

-In this tutorial we keep the default editor (Vim) that ships with Git.
+In this guide, we keep the default editor (Vim) that ships with Git.
 Click `Next`.

 <img src="{{ site.url }}/assets/images/posts/development/git/git-installer-default-editor.png" alt="git installer default editor">

-To use Git from a Windows command prompt it needs to be added to your environment `PATH` variable.
+To use Git from a Windows command prompt it needs to be added it to your environment `PATH` variable.

 Select the `Use Git from the Windows Command Prompt` option and click `Next`.